This workshop covers the challenges and pitfalls of working as an independent practitioner.

 Growing numbers of psychologists and therapists work in private practice either as an adjunct to their other clinical jobs or as their primary professional concern

-Working as an independent practitioner is potentially very rewarding professionally and personally, but it is not without its challenges.
+Working as an independent practitioner is potentially very rewarding professionally and personally, but is not without its challenges.

 Skills for working in private practice are seldom taught on psychology and therapy training courses and therefore qualified practitioners must rely on their own resourcefulness and ingenuity to develop a successful practice.